• About Us

 Only use toothpastes specially formulated for dogs whenever you are brushing your dog’s teeth.

-Once you’ve ruled out any kind of dental problem, consider a refreshing dog breath treat, one that’s easy to make right in your own kitchen.
+Once you’ve ruled out any kind of dental problem, consider whipping up a batch of homemade dog breath treats, easy to make right in your own kitchen.

 Parsley is a natural breath freshener for your dog and, combined with dog favorites like peanut butter, it makes a treat that’s sure to earn you a kiss!